redcross/smoke-alarm-portal/INSTALL.md

         (Don't worry if you don't know how to set up a database username / password; that will be explained in a later step.)

-  * Do `cp config/recipients.sql.tmpl config/recipients.sql`, then edit the latter.
+  3. Do `cp config/recipients.sql.tmpl config/recipients.sql`, then edit the new file.

         You'll need to fill in appropriate contact names and email addresses.
+For dev, just leave the placeholders intact.

 6. Get other required node modules.